Matt Serra: Early career

+Brazilian jiu-jitsu and submission grappling

-At age of 18 he began Brazilian jiu-jitsu after finding out about the sport from Black Belt magazine.
-Serra won first place at the Brazilian jiu-jitsu Pan American Championship in 1999 and won third place at the 2000 World Championships in Brazil in the brown belt division.
-Continuing his martial arts career, he competed in the ADCC Submission Wrestling World Championship choking out Takanori Gomi, winning a decision over Jean Jacques Machado, and placing 2nd in the 66–76 kg division after forfeiting the final against Marcio Feitosa due to being told to step down by Renzo Gracie as part of a hierarchical respect system within the Gracie lineage.
+Serra won first place at the Pan IBJJF Jiu-Jitsu Championship in 1999 and third place at the 2000 World IBJJF Jiu-Jitsu Championship in Brazil, in the brown belt division.
+Serra competed in the ADCC Submission Fighting World Championship choking out Takanori Gomi, winning a decision over Jean Jacques Machado, and placing 2nd in the 66–76 kg division.
+Serra decided to forfeit the final against his teammate Marcio Feitosa.

+Ultimate Fighting Championship

 Serra was invited to compete in PRIDE 9 against Johil de Oliveira but the bout was called off at the last minute when Oliveira was burned in a pyrotechnics accident backstage.
-Soon after, Matt began to compete in the UFC where he built up a record of four wins and four losses.
+Soon after, Serra began to compete in the UFC where he built up a record of four wins and four losses.
 One of the losses was a close decision fight with future Welterweight and Lightweight champion B.J.
 Penn which would have earned him a title shot in the failed Lightweight tournament.

-Ultimate Fighting Championship

 The Ultimate Fighter

-In 2006, Matt became a participant on The Ultimate Fighter 4: The Comeback on SpikeTV.
+In 2006, Serra became a participant on The Ultimate Fighter 4: The Comeback on SpikeTV.
 On the show, Serra defeated Pete Spratt and Shonie Carter to reach the finals, his win against Carter avenging his infamous highlight-reel KO loss to Carter at UFC 31.
 On November 11, 2006, Serra defeated Chris Lytle at The Ultimate Fighter: The Comeback Finale by split decision to become the Ultimate Fighter 4 Welterweight Tournament Champion.

 His win earned him a guaranteed title shot against Georges St-Pierre for the UFC Welterweight Championship, as well as a $100,000 contract and $100,000 sponsorship with Xyience.

 Winning the welterweight title

 Serra fought St-Pierre on April 7, 2007, at UFC 69, and won the UFC Welterweight Championship by TKO via punches at 3:25 in the first round.
 Prior to the fight Serra was considered a substantial underdog and consequently the fight is considered to be one of the biggest upsets in MMA history.
+This fight earned him his first Knockout of the Night award.